A guide to boosting your UK State Pension, at the lowest cost

-Living abroad doesn’t affect your ability to increase or claim your State Pension.
-Yet millions of UK expats struggle to keep up with National Insurance (NI) contributions, or don’t even know they can – missing out on thousands of pounds each year.
+Living abroad doesn’t affect your ability to maximise your State Pension.
+Yet millions of UK expats struggle to keep up with National Insurance (NI) contributions, or don’t even know they can – missing out on £150,000+ of stable, guaranteed income over retirement.

 Average retirement = 20 years